bbernhard/nextcloud-ocdownloader-docker/README.md

 This Dockerfile pulls the latest nextcloud docker image, installs all the necessary dependencies for ocDownloader and automatically installs and enables the ocDownloader app.

+# HOWTO

+* clone repository with ...
+* cd `nextcloud-ocdownloader-docker`
+* build docker image with `docker build -t nextcloud-ocdownloader-docker .`
+* start docker container with `docker run -p 8080:80 -it nextcloud-ocdownloader-apache`
+* open your favorite webbrowser and navigate to `http://127.0.0.1:8080` to connect to your nextcloud docker instance
+* if you go to the apps tab on your nextcloud instance, you should see that `ocDownloader` is already installed and enabled

 **CAUTION: THIS DOCKERFILE WAS MAINLY CREATED FOR TESTING PURPOSES.
 IF YOU WANT TO USE THE DOCKERFILE IN PRODUCTION, MAKE SURE TO CHANGE THE HARDCODED NEXTCLOUD ADMIN PASSWORD IN THE DOCKERFILE**